ParaCoToUl/noarr-structures/simunek/README.md

 # Mother of all requiremets
 https://github.com/krulis-martin/cuda-kmeans

-# Main ideas:
+# Main ideas
 1. All GPU programs can be separated into: CPU logic/policies/GPU logic
 2. Policy = logic of data transfering and accesing them on GPU.
 3. Create high performace core for data modeling
 4. Create library of common policies
 5. Create binding into common languages like Python/R
 6. Rewrite cuda-kmeans using new framework, to gain following:
-  a) Demontrate usability of our libraly
+  a.
+Demontrate usability of our libraly
-  b) Hopefully achive simpler and shorter code of k-means
+  b.
+Hopefully achive simpler and shorter code of k-means
-  c) Natural support of diffener data layouts (easy swaps) (AOS vs SOA)
+  c.
+Natural support of diffener data layouts (easy swaps) (AOS vs SOA)
-  d) Similar or higher level of performance
+  d.
+Similar or higher level of performance
 7. Add fancy formating to this document
 8. Get somehow at last mark 3 after we fail to achieve anything.
 9. Run.